-A strong work bench is the basic piece of equipment needed to produce good work.The working surface must be at a convenient height or planing, sawing and chiseling become backbreaking occupations.
-The top itself should be a solid piece of hardwood, such as 50 mm thick beech or birch, firmly attached to the supporting table construction and supporting a strong vice.
+A strong work bench is the basic piece of equipment needed to produce good work.The working surface must be at a easy height or planing, sawing and chiseling become strenuous jobs.
+The top itself should be a solid piece of hardwood, such as 50 mm thick beech or birch, firmly attached to the supporting table design and supporting a strong vice.

-1. A well which will accommodate planes and chisels etc., when temporarily not in use is an essential feature of a good bench.
-If a small lipping is screwed at the end of it, a plane can be rested without being damaged.
+1. A well which will support planes and chisels etc., when temporarily not in use is a vital feature of a good bench.
+If a small lipping is screwed at the end of it, a plane can be rested without damaged.

-2. A hardwood bench stop which can easily be adjusted.
+2. A hardwood bench stop which can be set.

-3. A good bench may have storage cupboards fitted and will be soundly made.
+3. A good bench may have storage units fixed and firmly made.
 The heavy sectioned softwood timber used being mortise and tenoned together and the through joints being wedged.

-4. fitted cupboards for storing small work and the basic tool kit ( commonly at the ends of the bench) help to keep the workshop tidy.
+4. fitted units for storing small work and the basic tool kit ( commonly at the ends of the bench) help to keep the workshop tidy.

 The true quality of steel used in tools varies according to the